 Plus, scrolling through dozens of product pages comparing features can get quickly tedious.
 But we’re going to make it easy for you.
-We’ve compiled a list of 5 awesome VPNs with built-in kill switches.
-No matter what your needs and budget are, you’ll find the perfect option for you here.
+We’re going to recommend our favorite VPN with a kill switch, which is also our top torrenting VPN.

 Get and Stay Protected with a VPN Kill Switch

 Who knows when your VPN might suffer a hiccup and leave your IP address and Internet traffic exposed to heavy-handed and well-funded snoops?
-And who knows what the consequences will be?
+And who knows what the consequences might be?

 Like most things, prevention and being safe is better than being sorry.

-That means signing up for a quality VPN with a built-in kill switch.
+That means signing up for a quality VPN with a built-in kill switch, like PIA VPN.
 It’ll be there to save the day when you need it – even if you don’t see it coming.